katef/libfsm/doc/advice.md

     | `(test)`                   | `\(test\)`                  | `(` and `)` begin/end a group              |
     | Markdown link `[t](u)`     | `(\[[^]]*\]\([^)]*\))`      | Matches `[text](url)` without crossing `]` or `)` |

-5. Use Non-Capturing Groups
+    The `.` wildcard in particular is often mistakenly left unescaped in practice.
+    On testing, it will match a literal `.` as intended.
+But it will also match any other character.
+    This means that not only is your pattern incorrect (write negative test cases!), but also this part of your FSM is 256 times larger than it should be.

+6. Use non-capturing groups

     Capture groups are _currently_ not supported (coming soon!).

+    If you don't need to capture things, don't use capture.
-    If you need grouping for alternation or precedence, use non-capturing syntax `(?:...)`:
+    If you need grouping for alternation or precedence, use PCRE's non-capturing syntax `(?:...)`:

     ```regex
     # Correct
     (?:private|no-store)

-    # Unsupported
+    # Not what's intended
     (private|no-store)
     ```